joisaac/sqlzoo-solutions/README.md

 repository](https://github.com/peterrobert/SQL_ZOO).

-If there is even a typing mistake or you want to contribute with ideas or better solutions, do not hesitate
+If there is even a typing mistake or you want to contribute with ideas or better solutions, do not hesitate.